-And the child grew, and waxed strong in spirit, filled with wisdom: and the grace of God was upon him.
+And the Child grew and became strong in spirit, filled with wisdom; and the grace of God was upon Him.
 (Luke 2:40)

 “Grace,” as used above, seems to be speaking of the favor, the blessing of God, rather than the overlooking or forgiving of Jesus’ conduct.

-And with great power gave the apostles witness of the resurrection of the Lord Jesus: and great grace was upon them all.
+And with great power the apostles gave witness to the resurrection of the Lord Jesus.
+And great grace was upon them all.
 (Acts 4:33)

 Again, the idea seems to be that of God’s blessing and favor rather than the overlooking of sin.

-Who, when he came, and had seen the grace of God, was glad, and exhorted them all, that with purpose of heart they would cleave unto the Lord.
+When he came and had seen the grace of God, he was glad, and encouraged them all that with purpose of heart they should continue with the Lord.
 (Acts 11:23)

 Again, the favor and blessing of the Lord.

-And thence sailed to Antioch, from whence they had been recommended to the grace of God for the work which they fulfilled.
+From there they sailed to Antioch, where they had been commended to the grace of God for the work which they had completed.
 (Acts 14:26)

 Again, the favor and blessing of God.
 Notice that one could not balance a teaching on the necessity for righteous behavior by emphasizing the favor and blessing of God (grace), unless one was pointing out that the purpose of the favor and blessing is to enable us to do God’s will.
 It never would be true that God’s favor and blessing were being held out as an alternative to righteous behavior, an excuse for sin in the lives of the elect.
 It is obvious from the New Testament, as well as the Old, that the favor and blessing of God always accompany righteous and holy behavior.
 God will not favor and bless those who are living in sin and disobedience.